We no longer do any machine work or labor but this information is still helpful.

 Match rod caps in accordance with cylinder numbers on connecting

-the rod bearings.
-Torque rod bolts or nuts to manufacturer's specifications.
+of the rod bearings.
+Torque rod bolts or nuts to manufacturer's

 13. CHECK PROPER END CLEARANCE: